Tests for acute myeloid leukaemia (AML)

 A bone marrow biopsy involves removing a sample of bone marrow from your hip bone.
 This can be looked at under a microscope.

-We have more information about bone marrow biopsies.
+Find out more about bone marrow biopsies.

 Genetic tests (cytogenetic and molecular tests)

-Tests can be done on a sample of your blood or bone marrow, to look for any changes (mutations) in the chromosomes or DNA in the abnormal cells.
 Sometimes these results can confirm a diagnosis of AML.
 They can also help your doctor plan the most effective treatment, as some mutations can be targeted by specific drugs.

 Find out more about genetic mutations and AML.